tundeiness/New-York-Times-clone/README.md

 # New-York-Times-clone
-The New_York-Times-clone project is aimed at applying the knowledge of positioning and floating elements using CSS to build an exact copy of the New York Times page.
+The New-York-Times-clone project is aimed at applying the knowledge of positioning and floating elements using CSS to build an exact copy of the New York Times page.

 ## Authors
 This projects was executed by the duo of **Radouane** & **Tunde**.